JoseDeFreitas/BulkCreateGoogleDrive/README.md

 # BulkEditGoogleDrive

 Creating multiple files at once in Google Drive is awful, because you have to do it manually.
-With this simple and small program you can create, rename and delete files in your Google Drive storage, no matter what the type of the file is.
+With this simple and small program you can create and rename files in your Google Drive storage, no matter what the type of the file is.
 It takes care of already created folders and files.

 ## Example